 While you may not be able to change everything at the beginning of the school year, there are some simple ways to help your school “go green!”
 Here they are.

-1. School Supplies: If you’re already established in a school and know the administrators, you can talk with them about their school supply lists and make recommendations for eco-friendly supplies.
+If you’re already established in a school and know the administrators, you can talk with them about their school supply lists and make recommendations for eco-friendly supplies.
 Share with them some of the “simple” changes they can make.
 Do they “really” need thousands of baggies in the classroom?
-Or will reusable containers and bags work just as well?
+Or will reusable bags and containers work just as well?
 Otherwise, start with your own child’s list and make greener choices.

 - Reuse any folders, binders, pencil boxes, and supplies that are still in good condition from previous years.
 We keep most of our crayons and colored pencils and will continue to use them until they need to be replaced.

 - Select the “greener” hand sanitizers and classroom wipes for your child.
-Encourage your child to wash their hands instead of using the hand sanitizer at school.
+Encourage your child to wash their hands whenever possible instead of using the hand sanitizer at school.

 Talk to your child about making “greener” choices and I’m sure they’ll surprise you.